Asian Americans in Houston: Geography

 The Asian American population of Greater Katy was about 40,000 in 2019, and from 2000 to 2010 that population increased 300%.
 There is a development called Katy Asia Town, which is 1.5 acre large.
 It includes an H Mart.

 By 2020 large numbers of Asian Americans settled suburbs in the Houston area, and Asian Americans were the racial group with the highest growth rates in multiple Houston area counties.

 Institutions

 In 2010, the Houston Asian American Archives (HAAA), a part of the Chao Center for Asian Studies, Rice University opened.

 Commerce

+In 2002, Asian Americans received about one quarter of loans given in the Houston area by the Small Business Administration.

 By 2020 ethnic Asian bakeries opened in Houston, including those of Taiwanese and Vietnamese backgrounds.

 Politics

 Chen and Harwell wrote circa 2015 that the amount of Asian Americans could "swing an election" even though they were not "a large voting bloc", arguing that Lee P. Brown's efforts to make campaign material via telephone and in writing in Asian languages helped secure his victory in the 2001 city elections.

 The Houston 80-20 Asian American Political Action Committee, created in 1999, was set up to represent minorities of Asian origin and to support candidates perceived as supporting them; this PAC does not support any particular political party.

 Beverley Clark, of mixed Chinese and African-American origins, was elected to the Houston City Council in 1989, being the first city council member of Asian origins.
 Martha Wong, elected to the council in 1993, was the first person of majority Asian origins to be elected to the council.
 The first person of an at-large position on the council of Asian origins was Gordon Quan, elected in 1999.
 The first Muslim on the council, M. J. Khan, an ethnic Pakistani elected in 2003, was also classified as Asian.

 In 1987 Hannah Chow was elected as the No. 5 official of the Harris County Criminal Court of Law, making her the first elected official of the Harris County government of Asian origins.